Game

 2. Review safety considerations for the activity.
 Remind learners about boundaries and the personal space of others.

-6. If tagged, the player goes to the garden to make a nutritious food choice, then returns to the starting point.
+6. If tagged, the learner goes to the garden to make a nutritious food choice, then returns to the starting point.
 Option: Print enough Fuel Tag cards and have learners draw a card for their garden activity.

 • Carrots: Do 10 squats or move arms to dig carrots.
+(Seated exercise: reach down 10 times)

 • Spinach: Do 10 push-ups (on the ground or against a wall) to pick spinach leaves.
+(Seated exercise: do 10 upward shoulder raises.)

 • Apples: Jump or reach as high as you can to pick 10 apples.
+(Seated exercise: reach as high as you can 10 times.)

 Close the Lesson